zkweb-framework/ZKWeb.System.Drawing/README.md

 This is a .Net Core compatible System.Drawing implementation modified from mono project.<br/>
 Works on windows and linux.

+Since 3.0, namespace is replaced to `System.DrawingCore`, please modify your code after upgrade.

 [![NuGet](https://buildstats.info/nuget/ZKWeb.System.Drawing)](http://www.nuget.org/packages/ZKWeb.System.Drawing)

 These system are tested: